sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

      - Median (p50)
      - Standard deviation

+If you'd like to know more details about these output files, please check the kit's CLI version in the main [README](../README.md).

 #### 4.2 Consolidated results

-Consolidated results are written to:
+Consolidated results are written to: `consolidated_results_dir` in `config.yaml`.

 Each row in the Excel file corresponds to **one row in `model_configs_example.csv`**.